-One of the great things about camping here is that if you’re eager to take your family on a hike, no driving is required.
-Have your breakfast, pack some drinks, a snack, and a suitcase worth of Band-Aids if you have kids, and just descend through the forest.
-You’re all set.
+One of the handy things about camping here at Junction Creek Campground is that if you want to go hiking, no driving is required.
+Have your breakfast, pack some drinks and a snack (and a suitcase worth of Band-Aids if you have kids), and just descend through the forest.
+Voila!

-Junction Creek campground is conveniently located right near the beginning of Junction Creek Trail which is the southern starting point of the Colorado Trail.
-The Colorado Trail – if you’re not familiar with it – actually extends for some 486 miles and winds its way all the way to Denver (in case you’re adventurous enough).
-We met a guy there that had just completed the whole trail.
-Pretty impressive, if you ask me.
+Just down the hill from the campground, you’ll find the Junction Creek Trail which is the southern starting point of the famous Colorado Trail.
+The Colorado Trail extends for some 486 miles and winds its way all the way to Denver, Colorado.
+We actually met a hiker at the trailhead that had just completed this whole segment.
+Pretty impressive, right?

-A rather easy hillside hike until that point with little shade and views of cliff faces and steep lush wooded hills…
+Overall, it’s an easy hillside hike with little shade and views of cliff faces and steep lush wooded hills…

-✎ This is bear country, so practicing safe food storage is a must.
-Ask hosts about recent bear sightings.
+This is bear country, so practicing safe food storage is a must.

-✎ Due to its proximity to Durango and plentiful outdoor opportunities in the area, this campground tends to be busy.
-Be sure to make reservations if you can.
+Because of its location, this campground tends to be busy.
+Be sure to make a reservation if you can.

 Come prepared!
 At this altitude, even summer nights can be chilly, and some crazy weather at any time of the year is a real possibility.